CI-CMG/deep-sea-corals-exb/widgets/taxon-selector/README.md

 provides heirarchical selector for Phylum/Class/Family/Order/Genus.
 Available choices are limited based on selection in previous level, i.e. choice of Phylum will determine what choices are offered for Class.

+A Data Source and Map must be configured.
+The Feature Service URL is currently hardcoded.

 A framework filter change message is published with each selection so this widget must be configured in the builder environment to publish to all interested widgets.